Get financial help immediately.

 Government and non-profit loan programs support low income families, borrowers with poor credit, and those in need.
-Funds can be provided by a number of lenders to help pay bills, address financial needs, or serve as a sort term form of emergency assistance.
+Funds can be immediately provided by a number of lenders to help pay bills, address financial needs, or serve as a sort term form of emergency assistance.
 Find details on assistance from loans.

-Older adults and senior citizens including the elderly, spouses of seniors, and people over 50 have access to a number of assistance programs.
+Older adults and senior citizens including the elderly, spouses of seniors, and people over 50 have access to a number of financial assistance programs.
 There are government funded agencies that focus on their needs.
 Many older Americans require financial help for paying a portion of their medical bills as well as addressing other needs.
 There are also prescriptions, free home delivered meals and care, and transportation.
 Resources are available..
 Locate senior programs.

 Debt help is offered from non-profit agencies and other organizations, including government approved agencies.
 There are countless ways to get assistance with reducing or paying down debt, including medical billing advocates and credit counselors.
 For example, the National Foundation for Credit Counseling says non-profit certified specialists that offer free credit counseling services can have a 60% success rate.
 Also, learn about credit card hardship programs.

-Government sponsored job training and free child care subsidies
+Government job training and free child care subsidies